OverviewHaigutum Middle is situated south of the Hispar Glacier in the Hispar Muztagh, a sub-range of the western Karakoram.

 A major flood downstream was feared as the water level approached the top of the dam.
 This did not happen as water began flowing over the dam in June 2010.
 In 2012 the spillway was blasted twice and the water level of the lake was reduced by ten metres.

 There is a camp site in Hispar village.
 The best campsites on the trek to Base Camp are at Bitanmal, Dachigan and just west of the Yutmaru Glacier.
-Base Camp could be at a place called Haghura Shanga Liahung which has slightly silty water or preferably slightly further on just before the Khani Basa Glacier.
+Base camp could be at a place called Haghura Shanga Liahung which has slightly silty water or preferably slightly further on just before the Khani Basa Glacier where I was.

 Kerosene is available in Gilgit and other towns but it burns very sooty so be prepared to clean your stove.
 White gas is not available.
 Gas canisters left by previous expeditions are available in Gilgit.
 Canisters are said to be refilled, but they have always worked for me.
 Otherwise canisters will need to be freighted from abroad or bought from your agent.